Petty Theft - Cal. Pen. Code § 484(a)

 Example: A Canadian prince Phillipe emails Katie and requests she sends him money because his assets are tied up and he’s unable to access his money.
 He promises Katie that he will reimburse her the money when he can.
 This Canadian prince was actually not a prince but a person named Phil that convinces people to give him money in this manner.
 Because Phil does not reimburse people and does not intend to reimburse people, he could be guilty of theft by fraud.

-What are similar theft cases that could be misdemeanors?
+What are similar theft cases that could be misdemeanors or felonies?

 1. https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=PEN&sectionNum=484e.